sdegutis/90s.dev/site/public/guides/views.md

 Resizes and repositions its child to match its own size and position, except padding.

-Use this to add a (potentially colored) border around a flexibles like splits or more margins.
+Use this to add a border around a flexibles like splits or more margins.

+The border can be transparent padding or colored.

 ~~~ts
 class Margin extends View {